 Students transfer for various reasons.
 Your current school may not have been your first choice.
-Your interests or circumstances may have changed, or you may find that you want a school that more closely fits your interests, your goals, or your personality.
+Your interests or circumstances may have changed, or you may find that you want a school that more closely fits your interests, goals or personality.
 Often students face these questions in the spring, as 1Ls look back on their first-year experience.

-Each fall and spring semester we welcome a select group of highly qualified transfer admits.
-Requirements for transfer are simple, and for transfer 1Ls and 2Ls in the JD program, status is identical to that of returning 1Ls or 2Ls.
+Each fall and spring semester University of Arizona Law welcomes a select group of highly qualified transfer admits.
+Requirements for transfer are simple, and for 1L and 2L transfers to the JD program, status is identical to that of returning 1Ls or 2Ls.

 "I decided to transfer to Arizona Law because I wanted to attend a law school that would enable and empower me to make a difference as a lawyer.

 I came from a school with a first year (1L) class the size of the entire Arizona Law student body.
 Although somewhat apprehensive about attending a university in a state I'd never even visited, I was excited for the opportunity.